 Table of Contents[Hide][Show]

 - TOON Books are very well-designed so they help children develop their reading skills.
 One of the complaints about graphic novels is that they don’t do a good job challenging the reading skills for kids.
-But it is possible for a graphic novel to help kids build reading skills – and TOON Books are an example of how that can be done.
-In many ways TOON Books give us the best of both worlds – they are highly enjoyable due to the many illustrations AND they help children become better readers.
+While that complaint applies to some graphic novels (and also plenty of other kids books), the truth is that it is possible for a graphic novel to help kids build reading skills.
+TOON Books is a publisher who demonstrates how this can be accomplished.
+TOON Books give us the best of both worlds – they are highly enjoyable due to the many illustrations AND they help children become better readers.

 Book Facts